livepeer/LIPs/LIPs/LIP-livepeer_treasury.md

 * **Voting Period** - we propose initializing with a 10 round voting period.
 * **Proposal Threshold** - we propose initializing with a 100 LPT minimum staked balance to make a proposal, which matches Livepeer's existing governance.

-The Livepeer `TreasuryGovernor` will be the instance of the Governor/Treasury and will be registered with the `Controller` as are all the other smart contracts in the protocol.
+The Livepeer `LivepeerGovernor` will be the instance of the Governor/Treasury and will be registered with the `Controller` as are all the other smart contracts in the protocol.

 Upon creation, LPT and other assets can be transfered into this smart contract via any mechanism.

-The mechanisms for making proposals via the `TreasuryGovernor`, and voting on proposals via the voting power and tallying mechanisms are described below.
+The mechanisms for making proposals via the `LivepeerGovernor`, and voting on proposals via the voting power and tallying mechanisms are described below.

-### Governance over the treasury
+#### Governance over the treasury

 **Proposals**